hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 (NOTE: The actual implementation of persistence is to be defined in subsequent design documents).

+It is essential for events to be durably persisted before being sent to the Hashgraph, and self-events must be persisted before being gossiped.
+While it may not be necessary for all code paths to have durable pre-consensus events before they can handle them, to simplify the understanding of the system, we simply make all events durable before distributing them.
+This leads to a nice, clean, simple understanding that, during replay, the entire system will behave predictably.

 #### Emitting Events

 When the Event Intake module emits valid, topologically sorted events, it sends them to: